AustinCodingAcademy/PHPIntermediate/syllabus/10 Namespaces.md

 > Namespaces are a very important concept and you should master them.
 All modern object oriented PHP applications leverage namespaces.

 Suppose you are building an social network.
 In order to represent a user you create a class called `User`.
-This seems like a perfectly reasonable thing to do until you use someone else's package that has also defined a class called `User`.
+This seems like a perfectly reasonable thing to do until you use a vendor package that has also defined a class called `User`.
 Now there is no clear way for you to know which `User` class to instantiate.

 Furthermore, two classes with the same name are not allowed in PHP and will result in a fatal error that looks like this